bluem-development/bluem-woocommerce/readme.txt

 == Installation ==

-Installing "bluem-woocommerce" can be done by using the following steps:
+Installing this plugin can be done by using the following steps:

 1. Download the plugin
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard